ByronPop/BillBot/README.md

 # BillBot
-A Twitter bot that helps you stay informed with local state legislation
+A Twitter bot to help you stay informed with the state legislature.
+Concise ChatGPT powered summaries and analysis of every bill introduced in every U.S. state.

 ## Background